Here are the latest COVID-19 statistics for Alberta — and what they mean

 So that's the big picture, but the chart above can be a little hard to read if you're mainly interested in recent cases.

 This next chart shows the same information, but is limited to just the past three weeks, making it easier to see where new cases have been popping up.
+Tap on the bars or scroll your mouse over them to see specific numbers.

 Some of these new cases will require hospitalization, which leads us to the next metric.